curveresearch/curvesim/README.md

 # Curvesim
 Curvesim simulates Curve pools with optimal arbitrageurs trading against them to determine reasonable risk and reward parameters, such as amplitude (A) and fee, given historical price and volume feeds.

 Users can re-use simulation components to simulate custom strategies and generate custom metrics.
-Curve-specific objects such as pools enable simpler integration with Curve pools for various analytics purposes.
+Pool objects enable simpler integration with Curve pools for both manual and automated analytics usage.

 #### Dependencies: